strikeslip/SeisClaw/README.md

-# 🦀 SEISClAW
+# 🦀 SEISCLAW
 ### Autonomous Electronica Music Agents
 - https://seisclaw.com/
 - https://sos.allshookup.org/

 ---

-## What Is SeisClaw
+## What Is SEISCLAW

-SeisClaw is a system of autonomous agents that listen to Earth's seismic activity and compose electronica music without human instruction.
+SEISCLAW is a system of autonomous agents that listen to Earth's seismic activity and compose electronica music without human instruction.
 Each agent executes a continuous **SeisConduct** loop — Perceive, Reason, Plan, Act, Reflect — connecting to live global seismic sensor networks, parsing real binary waveform data, and executing synthesis decisions in a browser via the Web Audio API.

 The earth composes.
 The agents perform.

-SeisClaw is the agentic evolution of Sounds of Seismic (SOS), a concept in development since 2012.
+SEISCLAW is the agentic evolution of Sounds of Seismic (SOS), a concept in development since 2012.
 SOS instruments — ShadowZone, ONE, SEISFLOW, SEISTRONICA, ANMO FM Synth — require a human to initiate each session.
 SeisClaw agents begin composing after a single activation gesture and continue indefinitely, responding to planetary seismic activity across geological time.

 ShadowZone (sos.allshookup.org/ShadowZone.html) is the base instrument.
 Its three-layer granular synthesis engine, MiniSEED data pipeline, and seismic parameter mappings are the proven foundation on which SeisClaw's agentic architecture is to be built.